michielbdejong/snickers/README.md

 git clone https://github.com/michielbdejong/snickers-applications
 cd /root/snickers-proxy
 npm install
-cp config.js.sample config.js
 ````

+Now you need to set up some services on this server for snickers to proxy to.
+They need to be specified in config.json and they need
+to exist as stopped containers.

+I use [coyote](https://github.com/michielbdejong/coyote) for this.

-You need to give snickers the location of its two backup servers, otherwise it will refuse to run.
+You need to give coyote the location of its two backup servers, otherwise it will refuse to run.
 I believe it's good practice to have one backup server under my control, and one under the control of a trusted buddy-hoster / wing-man (in my case @pierreozoux).

 It will store data locally in `/data`, and in `/etc/letsencrypt`.